blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     Install-Module -Name AzureRM -AllowClobber
     ```

-5. From the PowerShell ISE, type the following at the prompt and follow the prompts to login to your Azure subscription.
+5. From the PowerShell ISE, type the following at the prompt and follow the prompts to login to your Azure subscription:

     ```
     login-AzureRmAccount